codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/white-label-getting-started.md

 Avoid adding any sensitive files such as certificates, profiles, key stores, or other sensitive data in this archive.

 {{</notebox>}}

-All archive files for all clients need to be stored somewhere Codemagic can access during the build e.g.(S3/GCP bucket, or headless CMS).

 ## 3. Create a unique environment variable group for each client
 During the white-label build, Codemagic uses client-specific data to set or replace various values in the base code and to sign and publish the app to the stores.